STIR/SHAKEN: VoIP and SIP

 The introduction of voice-over-IP (VoIP) systems allowed users to place calls to other users directly through the internet without ever using the public telephone network.
 Initially, these systems were proprietary, but over time a series of proposals created the Session Initiation Protocol (SIP), a messaging protocol that contained the information needed to set up a VoIP call between two endpoints.
 SIP borrowed from existing protocols, including the use of simple headers like "From:" in a format similar to the SMTP email system.
 SIP requests are sent to proxy servers that provide access information for end-users to the caller, which is then used to provide a direct connection between the two endpoints.

 As the cost of an Internet line with enough bandwidth to host a given number of simultaneous calls is much less than leasing that number of telephone lines, there was a strong economic benefit for companies to switch to VoIP as well.
-From the late 1990s a number of new PBX-like systems emerged that use SIP and VoIP to route calls wherever possible, only exiting to the plain old telephone service (POTS) system when required to call a non-VoIP user.
+From the late 1990s a number of new PBX-like systems emerged that use SIP and VoIP to route calls wherever possible, only exiting to the public switched telephone network (PSTN) system when required to call a non-VoIP user.
 A company with several of these systems in separate offices could forward the call to the one closest to the number being dialed, thereby reducing or eliminating long distance charges.

-As these systems became popular, new telephony providers emerged that offered centralized SIP routing, allowing both companies and end-users to use VoIP systems to call the service and then route back out to the POTS.
+As these systems became popular, new telephony providers emerged that offered centralized SIP routing, allowing both companies and end-users to use VoIP systems to call the service and then route back out to the PSTN.
 Many of these also allowed incoming calls from conventional phone equipment, providing local or toll-free numbers for the inbound calls.
 This allowed users to place calls to and from anywhere with local access for a greatly reduced cost by avoiding the telephone company's own long-distance service.

-Today, a call may travel for most of its "distance" as a SIP-initiated VoIP call, only exiting to the SS7 POTS network at the final stages, if ever.
+Today, a call may travel for most of its "distance" as a SIP-initiated VoIP call, only exiting to the SS7 PSTN network at the final stages, if ever.
 As this sort of call became common, even the largest service providers, like AT&T, began offering SIP/VoIP to their customers.
 In this case, the caller ID information is taken from the SIP headers, not the provider, and that information is often editable by the end-user.